Fluctuating bills are those bills that are different every month. The amount of money that you owe on them can vary and are never the same.

-For instance, you are saving a small amount every month for a small term goal, but you end up spending it on that extra grocery bill because you had no idea how the bill is going to get stretched in upcoming months.
+For instance, you save a small amount monthly for a small-term goal, but you spend it on that extra grocery bill because you have no idea how it will get stretched in the upcoming months.

 Such expenses can eat up your savings if you do not have a plan for them.
 These flexible expenses are your fluctuating bills or variable expenses that you need to be prepared for.

 Fluctuating bills are not the same as fluctuating income.
 People with inconsistent income with take-home pay that’s not the same each month must budget differently.
 If you’re an independent contractor or are in sales, you may not get paid the same as a salaried professional.

 A personal budget includes variable or flexible and fixed expenses.
 And they are extremely different from each other.

 Fixed expenses remain constant from month to month.
 Most of these bills will be paid periodically, whether that’s weekly, monthly, quarterly, or yearly.